top of page

 Since the compass card should always remain aligned with the magnetic meridian.
 The effect of the turning card is to cause the compass to under read during the turn.

-Northern Hemisphere Northerly Heading Tu
+Northern Hemisphere Northerly Heading Turning Error

 TURNING ERROR ON NORTHERN HEMISPHERE ON NORTHERLY HEADING